 - 5Turner, Victor.
 The Ritual Process: Structure and Anti-Structure.
 Aldine Publishing, 1969.

 - 6Freud, Sigmund.
 "The Uncanny."
-In The Standard Edition of the Complete Psychological Works, Vol. XVII.
+The Standard Edition of the Complete Psychological Works, Vol. XVII.
 Hogarth Press, 1919.